-Units must be installed in accordance with all national and regional regulations and bylaws.
+Units must be installed in accordance with all national, regional and local regulations and bylaws eg any local regulations on maximum boundary noise need to be considered when positioning the unit.

 National Health and Safety regulations must be followed to avoid personal injuries.